IBS-International-Business-School/group-research-project-report-champ/GROUP RESEARCH PROJECT REPORT.md

 **Research Question**

-Does the use of digital planning tools and structured time-management strategies correlate with higher academic performance compared to traditional high-volume study &nbsp;approaches?
+Does the use of digital planning tools and structured time-management strategies correlate with higher academic performance compared to traditional high-volume study approaches?
+More specifically, this research question seeks to investigate whether cognitively efficient study behaviours—such as systematic scheduling, task prioritisation, and the use of organisational technologies—are associated with superior academic outcomes relative to approaches that rely primarily on extended study duration.
+By examining these contrasting paradigms, the study aims to evaluate whether academic success in contemporary higher-education environments is better predicted by strategic self-regulation practices than by the sheer quantity of study hours invested.

 **Research Objective**

-To analyse the relationship between study habits, digital tool usage, stress levels, and self-reported GPA among university students.
+To analyse the multifaceted relationship between students’ study habits, patterns of digital tool utilisation, perceived stress levels, and self-reported academic performance.
+The objective is to determine how these behavioural, technological, and psychological variables interact within contemporary higher-education learning environments, and to assess the extent to which they collectively predict or influence GPA outcomes.
+This investigation aims to contribute to a deeper empirical understanding of student learning dynamics in increasingly digitised academic contexts.

 ## 3. Methodology

 ### 3.1 Research Design

-A quantitative cross-sectional survey approach was used to capture relationships between study hours, tool usage, stress, and GPA at a single point in time.
+A quantitative cross-sectional survey design was employed to examine the relationships between study hours, digital tool usage, perceived stress levels, and self-reported GPA at a single temporal point.
+The questionnaire was distributed using a snowball sampling technique, whereby an initial pool of participants was invited to complete the survey and subsequently encouraged to circulate it within their academic and social networks.
+This recruitment strategy facilitated access to a wider and more heterogeneous subset of the student population, although it also introduced potential sampling biases that are inherent to non-probability referral-based methods.

 ### 3.2 Data Collection